dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-29-Fun-of-Dissecting-Paper.md

 # Fun of Dissecting Paper

-In this post, we will
+In this post, we will take a different approach in learning.
+We will be looking at the topic of Learning to learn aka meta-learning but here we will provide a curriculum or sort of outline, starting with introducing to the meta-learning and then diving into specifics of different algorithms in meta-learning and finally implementing them.

 > All the codes implemented in Jupyter notebook in PyTorch [meta_learning_baseline](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Meta%20Learning/meta_learning_baseline.ipynb), [meta_learning_baseline++](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Meta%20Learning/meta_learning_baseline++.ipynb) and [meta_learning_maml](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Meta%20Learning/meta_learning_maml.ipynb)